selfdefined/web-app/11ty/definitions/spiritual-bypassing.md

 [Other possible effects of spiritual bypassing](https://www.researchgate.net/publication/319321341_The_Opiate_of_the_Masses_Measuring_Spiritual_Bypass_and_Its_Relationship_to_Spirituality_Religion_Mindfulness_Psychological_Distress_and_Personality) include dichotomous thinking, obsession, codependence, narcissism, spiritual materialism, and abdication of personal responsibility.

-Also understand the chilling effects it has on minoritized communities, and how it affects their presence (or lack of presence) in spaces where spiritual bypassing is practiced.
+Also understand the chilling effects it has on minoritised communities, and how it affects their presence (or lack of presence) in spaces where spiritual bypassing is practiced.

 ## What to do instead